wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 }
 ```

-Calling this function multiple times with the same Person instance will lead to different output because the value outside the function (stored in Person instance) is modified.
+Calling this function multiple times with the same `Person` instance will lead to different output because the value outside the function (stored in Person instance) is modified.

-Exception thrown by a function is a great example of the side effects that are hard to spot:
+Exception thrown by a function is an excellent example of the side effects that are harder to spot:

 ```
 fun addDistance (a:Int, b:Int): Int {